 Catfish's debut album 'So Many Roads' went straight to no. 1 in the IBBA blues airplay charts on its release in January 2015.The new EP, 'When BB Sings the Blues', a tribute to BB King, was no 5 in the IBBA blues airplay chart for February and March 2016.

-Within their first year, they were nominated twice as finalists in the British Blues Awards 2015, the band in the Emerging Artist category and Paul Long for keyboards.
-They followed this with three more nominations in 2016 - Band of the Year, Young Artist for Matt Long and keyboards again for Paul Long.
+Within their first year, they were nominated twice as finalists in the British Blues Awards 2015 - the band in the Emerging Artist category and Paul Long for keyboards.
+They followed this with three more nominations in the British Blues Awards 2016 - Band of the Year, Young Artist of the Year for Matt Long and Keyboard Player of the Year again for Paul Long.
 Paul won the keyboards category and Matt was runner up in Young Artist.
 A very proud day for the band.

 Click hereto go to our Facebook page - if you 'like' the page, we will keep you in touch with all the band's news and forthcoming gigs.

-During 2016 we will be playing all over the country - if we are near you, why not come and see us?
+During 2017 we will be playing all over the country - if we are near you, why not come and see us?
 Click on the gig list to see where we are playing.

 When BB Sings the Blues EP... 'a captivating release from an immensely talented band and in Matthew Long they clearly have a star of the future in their midst, proving that contemporary Blues is in the safe hands of the next generation.' – Nigel Foster